PaulSquires/TradeTracker/README.md

 * Currently only Windows compatible (Windows 10 and Windows 11).
 May work on older Windows versions but not supported.

 ## Download
-The latest package can be downloaded from the [RELEASES page](https://github.com/PaulSquires/IB-Tracker/releases).
+The latest package can be downloaded from the [RELEASES](https://github.com/PaulSquires/IB-Tracker/releases) page.

 ## Installation
 All release packages come with a compiled EXE.
 That is all the application requires.
 Yes, just one file.
 1. Create a folder on your computer that you will use for IB-Tracker.
 2. Unpack/Unzip the downloaded archive into your IB-Tracker folder.
 3. Click on the IB-Tracker.exe application.
 That's it.
 Simple.
+4. To uninstall, just delete the files and folder.

 IB-Tracker will create two additional files when it first executes:
 * IB-Tracker-config.txt